 - Have a clear idea of what you currently receive and what you would need to get from another provider.

 - Make sure all new items you have since your last policy will be covered by the new policy you’re considering.

 - Use ING’s online tool to get a quote in minutes and compare with your current policy.

 Accidents are part of life.
 We saw that in 2012 when Call Me Maybe topped the charts.
 But before they happen, it’s important to know that you’re covered.
 Get an online quote for Home & Contents Insurance at ING and you could save up to 30%.

-This is general information only, and does not take into account your particular objectives, financial situation and needs and you should consider whether it is appropriate for you having regard to these factors before acting on it.
-Read the relevant Product Disclosure Statement, Target Market Determination, Key Fact Sheets, Financial Services Guide and the ING Customer Eligibility and Name-Screening document available at ing.com.au and consider if an ING Home & Contents Insurance product is right for you before deciding to purchase or continue to hold the product.
+Information in this email is general information only, and does not take into account your particular objectives, financial situation or needs and you should consider whether it is appropriate for you having regard to these factors before acting on it.
+Conditions, limits/sub-limits, waiting periods, exclusions and excesses apply.
+Read the relevant Product Disclosure Statement, Target Market Determination, Key Fact Sheets, Financial Services Guide and the ING Customer Eligibility and Name-Screening document and consider if an ING Home & Contents Insurance product is right for you before deciding to purchase or continue to hold the product.

 The price we quote is at the insurer’s sole and unrestricted discretion.
 It is based on the profile of the risk to be covered and any other factors the insurer may choose.
 These factors may change at any time without notice, as may the prices.
 If the policy renews, the price may exceed the price paid for the previous policy.
 Premiums are subject to change.
 You will be responsible for all applicable GST and other statutory charges.